-3. Ministry of Health

-- a.
-The Ministry of Health is the main customer of the Association and in the reporting period the services to it constitute approximately 86% of its revenues (2021 about 86%). - b.
+- 3. Ministry of Health - a.
+The Ministry of Health is the main customer of the Association and in the reporting period the services to it constitute approximately 83% of its revenues (2022 about 86%). - b.
 The Association gives the Ministry of Health rehabilitation services for people coping with mental disabilities and supports their families in accordance with an agreement with the Ministry of Health from 2009 that came into effect on January 1, 2010, including services such as supportive housing, hostels, social club, vocational club, supported employment and sheltered workshops.
 These services are provided to people coping with mental disabilities that were approved by the Ministry of Health and in accordance with a fixed fee for each service type per person.
 Furthermore, the Association is committed to provide services in accordance with the procedures of the Ministry of Health for each type of service.
 The validity of the agreement ended in 2011 but in reality continues to be executed until the date of approval of these financial statements.
 In respect of certain services under this agreement there is an extension that was approved by the Association and the Ministry of Health. - c.
 In addition, the Association has specific contracts and agreements which have not yet been set forth in a signed contract, for the provision of services as follows: - 1) Tel Aviv, Netanya and Eilat valid until June 30, 2024.
 This extension has been approved by the Association but has not yet been signed by the Ministry of Health. - 2) In Jerusalem, Karmiel and Haifa, contractual agreement valid until December 31, 2023.

-4. Ministry of Defense
+Due to the results of a new tender, these centers are expected to be transferred to a different operator during 2024. - 4.
+Ministry of Defense